Boombox: Design

 Boombox designs vary greatly in size.
 Larger, more powerful units may require 10 or more size-D batteries, may measure more than 76 cm in width, and can weigh more than 12 kg.
 Some take a 12-volt sealed lead-acid battery, or can be a portable enclosure for a car audio head unit.

 Audio quality and feature sets vary widely, with high-end models providing features and sound comparable to some home stereo systems.
 Most models offer volume, tone and balance (left/right) controls.

-Most brands were manufactured in Japan by consumer electronics companies such as Aiwa, Sanyo, Hitachi, JVC, Panasonic, Sharp, Sony, and Toshiba.
-European brands include Philips or Grundig.
-Some boomboxes were also manufactured in Eastern Europe, notably in the Soviet Union (Vega, Oreanda and VEF), East Germany (RFT), Hungary (Orion and Videoton) and Romania (the Stereo Spatial RC).
-Although their quality was lower, some of them were exported to the West as budget, discount or low cost products.

 More sophisticated models may feature dual cassette decks (often featuring high-speed dubbing, or sometimes even digitally controlled servo cassette mechanics), separate bass and treble level controls, five- or ten-band graphic equalizers, Dolby noise reduction, analog or LED sound level (VU) meters or even VFD, larger speakers, 'soft-touch' tape deck controls, multiple shortwave (SW) band reception with fine tuning, digital tuner with PLL (phase-locked loop), automatic song search functions for cassettes, line and/or phono inputs and outputs, microphone inputs, loudness switches, and detachable speakers, full function infrared remote control.
 A handful of models even featured an integrated record turntable, an 8-track tape player, a minidisc player/recorder, or a (typically black-and-white) television screen, although the basic radio/cassette models have historically been by far the most popular.